Almost 100 Years Ago…

 In 1977, while still in high school, Mr. Adam Hoffman began working at his uncle’s surveying company as a surveyor’s assistant.
 Mr. Hoffman then left the firm to attend college where he obtained a degree in Forestry with a minor in Land Surveying.
 After college, Mr. Hoffman began working with Ryan & Faulds in Wilton, and later with Clarence Blair Associates of New Haven, rising in responsibilities and position before returning to Mr. Godfrey’s firm.
 After obtaining his Surveyor’s License in 1988, Mr. Hoffman was made a partner in the firm which was renamed Godfrey-Hoffman Associates.

 In 2000, Mr. Godfrey retired from the firm and Mr. Hoffman reorganized, creating Godfrey-Hoffman Associates, LLC.
 In 2001 GHA entered into the engineering market when Victor Benni, PE joined the team.
 In 2010, Adam Hoffman acquired another Survey/Civil in Farmington, Hodge Surveying PC.
 Hodge has been the go-to firm in the Farmington valley since 1925.
 On January 1, 2019, the two firms were finally joined and rebranded as Godfrey Hoffman Hodge, LLC.
 Today Godfrey Hoffman Hodge, LLC is a full-service engineering and surveying firm working throughout the State of Connecticut on private, public, commercial, residential and industrial projects.

-Our goal is to provide our clients with fast, accurate and quality services to help them achieve their goals while also reducing project time and costs.
-We accomplish this through the use of today’s most advanced technology, state of the art field and office equipment and our staff of highly trained experienced professionals.
+Our goal at GHH is to provide our clients with fast, accurate and quality services to help them achieve their project objectives.
+We strive to achieve this while continuing to use state of the art field and office equipment with our staff of highly trained experienced professionals.